mrhappyasthma/React-Crypto-Tracker/README.md

 ## Project diagram

-The project uses [React](https://reactjs.org/) to power the frontend, and uses [axios](https://github.com/axios/axios) for a promises-based API to fetch the crypto prices.
+The project uses [React](https://reactjs.org/) to power the frontend, uses [Coinpaprika](https://rapidapi.com/lbraciszewski/api/coinpaprika1) API to provide the crypto data.
+This is fetched using [axios](https://github.com/axios/axios) for a promises-based fetches.

 This image is stolen directly from the main project repo.
 I inlined it here for convenience: